19 Amazon Prime Perks You Never Knew Existed

 The best thing about Amazon Prime is that there’s something for everyone, and probably one or two things you never knew existed.
 Before I began researching this list, I didn’t know about Prime Reading – and I’m a book lover who covers Amazon for a living!
 And while I vaguely knew that Prime Now offered food delivery, I didn’t know that they could deliver goods from Eataly, a gourmet Italian grocery-slash-restaurant with locations in Chicago, New York, Boston, and L.A.
 I mean, wow.
 I’ll raise a glass of wine to that.
 The wine was delivered by Prime Now, of course.

-There are five ways to do Amazon Prime:
+There are six ways to gain Amazon Prime Membership: